Cabinet Secretary for the Constitution, External Affairs and Culture

-The Cabinet Secretary for the Constitution, External Affairs and Culture (Rùnaire a’ Chaibineit airson Bun-reachd, Cùisean Taobh A-muigh agus Cultar), commonly referred to as the Constitution Secretary (Rùnaire a’ Bhun-reachd), is a cabinet position in the Scottish Government.
-The incumbent Cabinet Secretary for the Constitution, External Affairs and Culture is Angus Robertson, who assumed office in May 2021.
+The Cabinet Secretary for the Constitution, External Affairs and Culture (Rùnaire a’ Chaibineit airson Bun-reachd, Cùisean Taobh A-muigh agus Cultar), commonly referred to as the Constitution Secretary (Rùnaire a’ Bhun-reachd), was a cabinet position in the Scottish Government.
+The role was abolished in May 2026 as part of the cabinet re-organisation carried out following the 2026 Scottish Parliament election.
+The final Cabinet Secretary for the Constitution, External Affairs and Culture was Angus Robertson, who assumed office in May 2021.

 The Cabinet Secretary was supported by the Minister for Culture, Europe and International Development until May 2024.